willfaught/paige/README.md

 `paige/metadata.html`, `paige/toc.html`, and `paige/content.html`,
 then replace that use of `paige/metadata.html` with your own design.

+There are default favicon files in the static directory that were [generated](https://realfavicongenerator.net).
+To override them, put your favicon files in the same places.

 ### Extend

 Use CSS selectors to extend the default styling.